 "It's important for our culture to talk about abuse.
 I think that's the biggest problem that we have come through the Family Advocacy Center-families don't want to hear about what goes on behind closed doors.
-I think our culture needs to open those information on how to spot domestic violence in a relationship and let people know about upcoming events for domestic violence awareness.
+I think our culture needs to open those doors and talk about it." - Victim Advocate Mannalle Davis

+Community Health Educator Vurlene Notsinneh-Bowekaty handed out information on how to spot domestic violence in a relationship and let people know about upcoming events for domestic violence awareness.